Benjamin E. Hoover

-Ben Hoover is an experienced trial lawyer who dedicates his practice to injury, wrongful death and criminal law matters.
-He is licensed to practice law in Texas, Oklahoma and in Federal Court.
+Ben Hoover is an experienced trial lawyer who dedicates his practice to injury, wrongful death and criminal law cases.
+He is licensed to practice law in Texas, Oklahoma and Federal Court.

 Ben joined The Nix Law Firm in 2012 after serving as a felony prosecutor in the Wichita County District Attorney’s Office for 5 years.
-Ben takes an aggressive approach to his cases and seeks justice for people who have suffered harm at the hands of others.
-He believes that every client is important, regardless of whether his or her damages were catastrophic or less severe.
+Ben aggressively seeks justice for people who have suffered harm at the hands of others.
+He believes that every client is important, regardless of whether the damages were catastrophic or less severe.
 In addition, Ben strongly believes that every citizen who is accused of a crime is entitled to a presumption of innocence and a lawyer who will fight.

-Ben has successfully obtained verdicts and settlements for his clients in wrongful death, auto collision, dangerous products, vicious dog attacks, slip and fall, property damage, and criminal defense cases.
+He has successfully obtained verdicts and settlements for his clients in wrongful death, auto collision, dangerous products, vicious dog attack, criminal, slip and fall and property damage cases.